 Today we get to review the latest offering coming from Canon’s camp and it’s their newest EOS M100 model which is a direct successor of their older M10 camera.
 It aims to bring simplistic design aimed at beginner and amateur photographers that just want to take high-quality pictures but don’t want to bother with the entire process setting up the cameras and want the camera to do most of the work for them.
-It also manages to bring many powerful features such as the large high-resolution APS-C sensor, a very capable focusing system (both for live view and for shooting through the viewfinder), a sharp and responsive touchscreen unit, decent battery life, support for both the native EF-M mount lenses and the regular EF mount lenses with the use of the optional adapter and so on.
+It also manages to bring many powerful features such as the large high-resolution APS-C sensor which can also be found on Canon 700D, a very capable focusing system (both for live view and for shooting through the viewfinder), a sharp and responsive touchscreen unit, decent battery life, support for both the native EF-M mount lenses and the regular EF mount lenses with the use of the optional adapter and so on.

 Since it’s also trying to be a very competitive camera price-wise you shouldn’t expect to find things like a built-in viewfinder, 4K video recording, a large number of manual physical controls, lots of expansion ports and so on.
 It’s certainly not a product the will wow many advanced users, but it’s not trying to be, and it certainly seems like it has the goods to do the job that it was made to do and that’s providing a pleasant shooting experience to anyone looking for a camera that is straightforward to use, but that also manages to offer the flexibility of being able to change its lenses and allow you to learn more about photography at the same time.
 So, now that we’ve given you a quick look at what kind of camera the M100 really is, it’s time to take a look at its specifications.